Best Day Hiking Backpack: 2023 10 Top Models

 Those materials are also highly water-resistant, meaning you can carry on hiking in wet weather without having to worry about the pack’s contents or stopping to throw on a rain cover.

-Comfort- and convenience-wise, the Daybreak is up there with the top performers in our review, the Osprey Talon, Gregory Citro, and Osprey Stratos.
+Comfort- and convenience-wise, the Daybreak is up there with the top performers we tested, the Osprey Talon, Gregory Citro, and Osprey Stratos.
 It has plenty of chunky cushioning in the back panel, straps, and hip belt, plenty of interior storage options, a padded laptop sleeve, and uses a clamshell design that provides easy access to all your pack’s contents.

 Specs